Car Parking Rules in Apartments- Laws & Guidelines

 The society may wheel-lock or tow a vehicle if it is blocking a pathway or is illegally parked.
 Locking fees or towing charges are charged to the owner of the vehicle in question.

-Residential societies, depending on the violation duration and type, often impose monetary fines for unauthorized parking.
+Residential societies, depending on the duration and the type of violation, often impose monetary fines for unauthorised parking.
 A flat rate or hourly charge may apply for misusing visitor spots, blocking access, or parking in restricted zones.

 A resident’s parking privileges can be revoked by the society if they repeat or severely violate parking regulations.
 This may imply that the resident may lose their right to park within the apartment parking space for a specific period of time or permanently.